If you have recently found out that your child has autism, you are probably unsure and unprepared about how to best help your child.

 In some cases, doctors prescribe medication, but these are usually given to counter other conditions that occur with autism.
 For example, antipsychotic drugs are given to help with aggression, while anti-depressants are given to help manage obsessive-compulsive disorder, anxiety, and depression.

 Although there are general therapies used on autistic children, doctors understand that each child is different.
 The treatment given will depend on the severity of the condition and the symptoms.
 The entire needs to be involved in the process to ensure an autistic child is introduced to a routine that can be sustained by everyone around him.

-With CBT, progress is consistent, organized and easily recognizable by the child.
 Singapore Brain Development Centre’s training regularly produces multi-year gains in critical skills through Brain Training, Sensory Integration Therapy, Listening Therapy and Neuro Feedback.
 A customized program made up of different elements of these therapies have shown marked improvements for children with PDD, Autism, or Asperger’s Syndrome students.
 Find out more about the Autism Therapy offered and created by Singapore Brain Development Centre here and seek out the best therapy for your child.